strapi-community/strapi-provider-upload-google-cloud-storage/README.md

 - [GitHub](https://github.com/strapi-community/strapi-provider-upload-google-cloud-storage) (Bug reports, contributions)

-You can also used official support platform of Strapi, and search `@Lith` (maintainer)
+You can also used official support platform of Strapi, and search `[VirtusLab]` prefixed people (maintainers)

 - [Discord](https://discord.strapi.io) (For live discussion with the Community and Strapi team)
 - [Community Forum](https://forum.strapi.io) (Questions and Discussions)